 Tarsal Tunnel Syndrome Surgery

 In this section, we are going to talk about the actual foot surgery.
 Surgery, too, can make the condition worse, especially when the condition has been misdiagnosed, which is often the case.
-This is not just a misdiagnosis as it relates to the lower spine causing issues, but a misdiagnosis of other foot issues that can be masquerading as Tarsal Tunnel Syndrome or hiding the true diagnosis of Tarsal Tunnel Syndrome.
+This is not just a misdiagnosis as it relates to the lower spine causing issues, but misdiagnosis of other foot issues that can be masquerading as Tarsal Tunnel Syndrome or hiding the true diagnosis of Tarsal Tunnel Syndrome.

 Since we are talking surgical failures, let’s bring in the surgical opinion.

 In the medical journal Foot and ankle clinics,(5) John S. Gould, MD Division of Orthopaedic Surgery, Section of Foot and Ankle, University of Alabama at Birmingham wrote:

 “Recurrence of tarsal tunnel syndrome after surgery may be due to inadequate release, lack of understanding or appreciation of the actual anatomy involved, variations in the anatomy of the nerve(s), failure to execute the release properly, bleeding with subsequent scarring, damage to the nerve and branches, persistent hypersensitivity of the nerves, and preexisting intrinsic damage to the nerve.
 Approaches include more thorough release, use of barrier materials to decrease adherence of the nerve to surrounding tissues to avoid traction neuritis, excisions of neuromas using conduits, and consideration of nerve stimulators and systemic medications to deal with persistent neural pain.”